batteries76/zendesk-search-coding-challenge/README.md

 - checking in the nested layer for arrays. why not kind of?
 - yes, I have Rubocop, but I also have some preferences around certain things.
 Letting some code breathe, and other times keeping it compact.
 - I have some guesses about the data and links between the three sets, but taking it further could be a fool's errand
+- Just ticket ids and user ids presented for the results relating to the org id search

 ## extensions
 - dates